Skip to content

 Detail of a single validation or processing error.

-Source code in packages/dataenginex/src/dataenginex/core/schemas.py
+Source code in src/dataenginex/core/schemas.py

 class ErrorDetail(BaseModel):